MrSource/Red_Spot/README.md

 ## What Didn’t Worked Well?

-* Merge File when uploading to the VM
+* Merge File when uploading to GITHUB

 ## What We Learned?

-* TypeAhead Search Twitter
 * Prepared Statement Management
 * Insert data to DB via Query
+* Delete data to DB via Query
+* UPDATE data to DB via Query
+* Select data from DB via Query
+* Much more

 ## Copyright and License